stripwax/SamPuzznic/README.md

 *  minimize redrawing things that haven't changed - in particular re-rendering all the clock digits if only one clock digit has changed.

 # TODO LATER
-*  drop shadow on font? make sure font is clear. also should be masked.
 *  Passwords for level skip
 *  Gravnic mode
 *  Arcade mode